 “Rather, the theater is special for us today.”

 “Why?
 May I ask?”
-Christophe questions.
+Christopher questions.

 “Art doesn’t just serve as entertainment and a way to pass the time.
 The whole world of art, every part of it, can save the life of a single person and the entire world.
 One must not underestimate this beautiful means of survival.”